 4. Re-read point #3 under "How the Accuplacer Works"--!

-Beginning May 1, 2014, UNT students will also have the option to take the placement exam online.
+UNT students also have the option to take the ALEKS placement exam online.
 See our ALEKS online placement page for details.

 (Note: These links are offered for reference only.
 The listings neither represent nor are sponsored by the UNT Department of Mathematics.)